The Bridge Stage of the Arts: Performance-Forums

 This debut Performance-Forum, given on March 28, 1996, was attended by approximately two hundred artists, scientists and philosophers, who, at its conclusion, participated in the Forum, which took the form of a panel-led discussion on the evening's theme Time.

 Castle Clinton redux

-In addition, in 1996, The Bridge re-introduced the beautiful 19th century reddish circular stone structure in Historic Battery Park, Castle Clinton, as a remarkable performance space, with the production, Hart and Hammerstein Centennial Plus One.
-An evening of song, it was hosted by CBS' Charles Osgood, and featured leading singers and Rob Fisher, then musical director of the Encores! series at the New York City Center.
-It was the first performance at Castle Clinton since the mid-1800s when, as an opera house, it was the Lincoln Center of its day, attracting impresarios like P.T.
-Barnum and performers like Jenny Lind.
-For the Hart & Hammerstein production, The Bridge brought in Broadway theater technicians who, by working into the wee hours of the night before the performance, erected a 30 inch high, spacious stage, and to guard against the possibility of rain bringing the performance to a close, covered the roof opening with a translucent white tent.
+In 1996, The Bridge re-introduced the 19th century reddish circular stone structure in Historic Battery Park, Castle Clinton, as a performance space with the production Hart and Hammerstein Centennial Plus One.
+It was hosted by CBS' Charles Osgood, the event featured leading singers and Rob Fisher, then musical director of the Encores! series at the New York City Center.
+It was the first performance at Castle Clinton since the mid-1800s.
+For the production, The Bridge erected a 30-inch high stage and installed a translucent white tent to protect against rain.